Ekkehard-Schulze/indoor-climate-logger/README.md

  - to install the required **Adafruit Blinka** packages using _pip install -r CPython-requirements.txt_.
   Except you only want to use One-Wire on a RaspberryPi, which does not require an additional driver.

-- edit the user setting either in the head of _indoor-climate-logger.py_, or, alternatively, in the optional script user_settings.template.py, which then must be saved as user_settings.py.
+- to edit the user setting either in the head of _indoor-climate-logger.py_, or, alternatively, in the optional script user_settings.template.py, which then must be saved as user_settings.py.
 Attention: If _user_settings.py_ is present, it will override the setting in the head of _indoor-climate-logger.py_.

-- start the logging script on the command line (e. g. _indoor-climate-logger.py -h_) and specify either an USB-I2C-interface device (RaspberryPi Pico with U2IF, FT232H, or MCP2221) or choose the RaspberryPi option.
+- to start the logging script on the command line (e. g. _indoor-climate-logger.py -h_) and specify either an USB-I2C-interface device (RaspberryPi Pico with U2IF, FT232H, or MCP2221) or choose the RaspberryPi option.
 The Raspberry Pi supports One-Wire for sensor communication alongside I2C.